 Grilled Corn on the Cob

 Grilled corn is one the greatest summertime pleasures ever, and it’s so freaking easy to make.
 All you have to do is shuck the corn and put it right on the hot grill.
 Turn it as it browns on the bottom until all of the kernels have a little bit of caramelization.
-This will make every cookout so much better!
-And please make extra ears, because then you can make Grilled Corn Salad!
+Maybe brush on some warm butter.
+That’s it!

 Corn on the Cob on grill marks.